-Inspired by the GW method, on the other hand, some authors have studied the finite-distance gravitational deflection of light, where the receiver and source are assumed to be at finite distance from a lens.
+Inspired by the GW method, on the other hand, the finite-distance gravitational deflection of light have been studied by some authors, where the receiver and the source are assumed to be at finite distance from a lens.
 In 2016, Ishihara \textit{et al.}~\cite{ISOA2016,IOA2017} used the GB theorem to study the finite-distance deflection of light in SSS spacetime.
-Later, Ono \textit{et al.}~\cite{OIA2017,OIA2018,OIA2019} proposed a generalized Jacobi metric method to extend the work to SAS spacetime.
-It is worthwhile to mention that the generalized Jacobi metric method can also be used to calculate the infinite-distance deflection angle~\cite{Ali:OIA1,Ali:OIA2,LZ2019,Kumar2019}.
+Later, Ono \textit{et~al.}~\cite{OIA2017,OIA2018,OIA2019} proposed a generalized optical metric method to extend the work to SAS spacetime.
+It is worthwhile to mention that the generalized optical metric method can also be used to calculate the infinite-distance deflection angle~\cite{Ali:OIA1,Ali:OIA2,LZ2019,Kumar2019}.
 A review on finite-distance deflection of light can be found in Ref.~\cite{OA2019}.
-Furthermore, Arakida~\cite{Arakida2018} studied the finite-distance deflection of light in Schwarzschild-ds and -ads spacetimes.
-In addition, Crisnej~\textit{et al.} investigated the finite-distance deflection of light in SSS gravitational field with a plasma medium~\cite{CG2019}.
+Furthermore, Arakida~\cite{Arakida2018} studied the finite-distance deflection of light in Schwarzschild-dS spacetime.
+In addition, Crisnej~\textit{et~al.} investigated the finite-distance deflection of light in SSS gravitational field with a plasma medium~\cite{CG2019}.
 Haroon \textit{et al.} studied the finite-distance deflection of light by a rotating BH in perfect fluid dark matter with a cosmological constant~\cite{Haroon2019}.
-Quite recently, by using Jacobi-Maupertuis Randers-Finsler (JMRF) metric and GB theorem, Li~\textit{et al.} studied the finite-distance gravitational deflection of massive particles both in asymptotically flat spacetime~\cite{LJ2019} and asymptotically non-flat spacetime~\cite{LA2019}.
+Quite recently, by using Jacobi-Maupertuis-Randers-Finsler (JMRF) metric and GB theorem, Li~\textit{et al.} studied the finite-distance gravitational deflection of massive particles both in asymptotically flat spacetime~\cite{LJ2019} and asymptotically non-flat spacetime~\cite{LA2019}.